 Student Services: The Student Services Office exists to foster and encourage success in all areas of life-physical, intellectual, spiritual, social, and emotional.
 Students are encouraged to reach out for assistance by contacting the office at 214.818.1332 or studentservices@criswell.edu.
-Pastoral and certified counseling services are also available to Criswell students.
-Appointments are scheduled through the Dean of Students, at deanofstudents@criswell.edu.
+The Student Services Office also works with local counseling centers to ensure that every student has access to helpful mental health resources.
+More information is located on the college website at Criswell College Mental Health Resources, and students may contact the Director of Student Services if they have any questions.